jasonbayton/11ty/_src/android/android-enterprise-faq/android-16-enterprise-features.md

 **Security**
 - Advanced Protection mode brings Google's strongest security features to enterprise devices with a single toggle
 - Identity Check requires biometric authentication for sensitive app access when outside trusted locations

+**Large screen behaviour changes**
+- Apps targeting API 36 can no longer enforce fixed orientation, aspect ratio, or resizability restrictions on displays with a smallest width of 600dp or greater
+- `android:screenOrientation`, `android:resizeableActivity="false"`, and aspect ratio declarations are ignored on these displays
+- This does not affect phones (sub-600dp screens), and lock task mode itself is unaffected — the change is in how apps render within a locked context
+- Kiosk and dedicated device deployments on tablets or large-screen hardware should audit apps for fixed orientation or non-resizable declarations, and test on target hardware before rolling out Android 16
+- Privately distributed apps not published to the public Play Store are not immediately required to target API 36, but apps submitted to Google Play must target API 36 from August 2026

 For a full list of enterprise changes, refer to [What's new for Android in the enterprise](https://developer.android.com/work/versions) on the Android Developers site.